Advantages of a Women's College

 - Graduates of women’s colleges were more likely than any other women graduates to develop skills employers seek, be involved, and feel prepared for life after college.

 - It’s no surprise that graduates of women’s colleges were more likely than any other women graduates to believe their financial investment was worth it.

 Bay Path’s undergraduate programs are not only exclusively focused on women’s education but are devoted to women’s leadership.
-In the four courses of the University’s Women as Empowered Learners and Leaders (WELL) program, every student discerns her passions and leadership skills, then applies both to a real-world problem through community service.
+In the four courses of the University’s We Empower Learners and Leaders (WELL) program, every student discerns her passions and leadership skills, then applies both to a real-world problem through community service.
 When an interviewer asks, “Can you tell me about a time you demonstrated leadership or creative problem-solving?” every Bay Path graduate will answer with confidence!

 Being at an all-women’s school has been very empowering.
 In science classes we relate to one another about the human body and about being women scientists.” - Concepcion, Biochemistry Major